Nageswar-Sahoo/EMLO4_HYDRA/README.md

 ![image](https://github.com/user-attachments/assets/f0e91db7-0114-4839-b4c8-e55ae6dc58f5)

 With multiple workers running as separate server instances, the system can handle multiple requests per instance.
 As each instance processes requests, there is a noticeable improvement in performance, with Requests per Second increasing.
-However, memory usage is also significantly higher, reaching levels of 80-90% or more.
+However, CPU usage is also significantly higher, reaching levels of 80-90% or more.

 Example: